Poisson Geometry Related to Atiyah Sequences: Short exact sequences of -groupoids

 That $\gold/G\gpd P/G$ is a groupoid is straightforward to check.
-The remaining details of the following proposition can be found in \cite[\sct 3.1]{Mackenzie:GT}. \begin{prop} Let $\gold$ be a PBG-groupoid over $P(M,G,\mu)$.
-Then the quotient manifold $\gold/G$ exists, and has a Lie groupoid structure with base $P/G\cong M$, such that the natural projection $\gold\to \gold/G$ is a morphism of Lie groupoids over $\mu$. \end{prop}
+The remaining details of the following proposition can be found in \cite[Section~3.1]{Mackenzie:GT}. \begin{Proposition} Let $\gold$ be a PBG-groupoid over a principal bundle $P$ with group $G$ and projection $\mu\colon P\to P/G$.
+Then the quotient manifold $\gold/G$ exists, and has a Lie groupoid structure with base $P/G$, such that the natural projection $\gold\to \gold/G$ is a morphism of Lie groupoids over~$\mu$. \end{Proposition}